 You will receive 5 full days of hands-on training from our talented instructors.
 The Day Skipper program is not just an exceptional training course, it is also an adventure.
 You get to live on a boat for a whole week!
 You can expect a lot of fun and new experiences with a rustic level of comfort.

 Registration includes all food and beverages for the duration of the course, from lunch the first day to lunch the final day.
+We often choose as a crew to enjoy one dinner on shore during the course, students are responsible for their own costs on shore.
 Check this section of our FAQs for what else is included and not included.